 - Almond flour - This is one of my favorite gluten free flours because it’s nutty, versatile, and always produces fluffy results in baking (check out my Honey Almond Flax Bread for proof!).

-- Cassava or tapioca flour - Mixing almond flour with either of these versatile flours will ensure the muffins turn out fluffy and rich.
+- Coconut flour – Mixing almond flour with coconut flour helps ensure the muffins turn out fluffy and rich.
 The recipe won’t work if you only use one gluten free flour.

 - Rolled oats - Use gluten free old fashioned rolled oats to keep the recipe gluten free.